Aerobic and Anaerobic Development

 It's useful for coaches to know that aerobic capacity is probably trainable in children with a sufficient training stimulus.
 This makes aerobic training worthwhile since it will improve their performance.
-However, the training effect will not be as great as is possible with adults because the lower stroke volume in children before full growth will limit the potential cardiac output increases with training.
+However, the training effect will not be as significant as is possible with adults because the lower stroke volume in children before full growth will limit the potential cardiac output increases with training.
 Also, until after puberty, a poor running economy limits running endurance.

 Thus, as before, it is probably best to wait until the young athlete reaches adolescence before starting tough aerobic training, as this is the age when the athlete will truly benefit.
-Tough anaerobic training is of even more limited use for children since they possess little anaerobic capacity.
+Tough anaerobic training is of even more limited use for children since they possess a little anaerobic capacity.
 In my opinion, the most important areas of training for children are strength, speed, coordination, sport-specific skills, and agility.
 These are areas where improvements can be made through enhanced neuromuscular recruitment, laying down the skills for adulthood.
 As the nervous system develops, it seems that the potential for improvement in skills is the greatest.
-Training for aerobic and anaerobic endurance can be improved from adolescence when the body has reached its natural capacity and responses from this kind of metabolic training are greatest.
+Training for aerobic and anaerobic endurance can be improved from adolescence when the body has reached its natural capacity, and responses from this kind of metabolic training are the greatest.

 This article first appeared in: